fabianfalon/url-shortener-clean-architecture/README.md

 The application is structured using Clean Architecture principles, which promote a clear separation of concerns and modularity.
 The main components are:

-- **Presentation Layer**: Handles HTTP requests and responses.
+- **Delivery Layer**: Handles HTTP requests and responses.
+- **Domain Layer**: Defines the core business models and interfaces.
 - **Application Layer**: Contains the business logic and application use cases.
-- **Domain Layer**: Defines the core business models and interfaces.
 - **Infrastructure Layer**: Manages external dependencies such as databases and external APIs.

 This separation makes the codebase easier to maintain, test, and extend.